OluwatobiAkintokun/Contact-Center-Analysis-Power-BI/README.md

 Insight: My analysis reveals that 81% of calls that came in were answered while 19% of calls were abandoned.
 Balancing the call answering and abandoned rates is crucial for achieving a positive impact on customer satisfaction.
 Aiming for a high percentage of answered calls, such as 95% or higher, is generally a positive goal.
 This ensures that customers can easily reach a representative.
 A call abandoned rate of 5% or lower is often considered acceptable.
 Abandoned calls represent missed opportunities to address customer needs, resolve issues, or potentially make sales.
 This could contribute to a negative brand image, affecting customer trust and loyalty.
 My recommendations for the Contact Center Manager are listed below.
 - Evaluate the current staffing levels and consider adjusting them to better align with the call volume.
 If a significant number of calls are being abandoned, it may indicate that the contact center is understaffed during peak times.
 - Consider implementing a call back option for customers who cannot be immediately accommodated.
 This can help manage high call volumes without compromising customer satisfaction, as customers are given the choice to be contacted when an agent is available.
-- Invest in self-service options such as interactive voice response (IVR) systems, comprehensive FAQs, or online knowledge bases.
-This can empower customers to find answers to common queries without the need for a live agent, reducing the overall call volume.

 #